alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 In this post, I'm going to cover a new project I've been working on - creating a non invasive device that monitors a washer or dryer and sends you a text message when a load of laundry finishes.
 I built this device because I wanted to experiment with applying the principles of [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement), a web software concept, to the physical world.

-In the world of web software, the concept of [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement) is summarized on Wikipedia as follows: "Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, [...] while also providing an enhanced version of the page to those with more advanced browser software [...]."
-I believe this applies to the physical world, as well.
-I believe that a physical device can be progressive enhanced (using web connected electronics) to become a "smart" or "internet of things" device without affecting it's existing, non digital, functionality.
-In this way, the appliance continues to operate as before, with no change in offline behavior, while gaining new web connected functionality that enhances the user experience of interacting with the device.
+> "Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, [...] while also providing an enhanced version of the page to those with more advanced browser software [...]." ([Wikipedia](http://en.wikipedia.org/wiki/Progressive_enhancement))

+I believe that the concept of progressive enhancement can be applied to the physical world, as well.
+I believe that a physical device can be enhanced (using web connected electronics) to become a "smart" or "internet of things" device without affecting it's existing functionality.
+In this way, an appliance can continue to operate as before, with no change in perceived behavior, while gaining new web connected functionality that enhances the user experience of interacting with the device digitally.

 <img src="/images/posts/lundry/thumb_circuit_macro.jpg" class="center" />

-So, without further ado, I'm going to cover how I built an open source device that:
+So, in this post, I'm going to cover how I built an open source device that:

-* Magnetically attaches to the outside of a washer or dryer, requiring no modification to the appliance
+* Magnetically attaches to a washer or dryer, requiring no modification to the appliance.
-* Measures the vibrations of the washer and dryer using an [ElectricImp](http://electricimp.com) microcontroller and an accelerometer
+* Measures the vibrations of the washer and dryer using an [Electric Imp](http://electricimp.com) microcontroller and an accelerometer.
-* Determines when the machine is running, and when it's finished running
+* Runs software that analyzes when the machine is running, and when it's finished a load of laundry.
-* Has a specially designed, 3D printable enclosure (designed by the talented John Steenson)
+* Has a specially designed, 3D printable enclosure (designed by the talented John Steenson).
-* Connects to your WiFi network, enabling:
+* Connects to your WiFi network, enabling you to:
-  1. The ability to monitor the state of the washer or dryer from a web page (using [Firebase](http://firebase.com))
+  1. Monitor the real-time state of the washer or dryer from a web page (using [Firebase](http://firebase.com)).
-  2. The ability to send an SMS (using [Twilio](http://twilio.com)) when the washer or dryer finishes running
+  2. Receive an SMS (using [Twilio](http://twilio.com)) when the washer or dryer finishes.

-I'll cover this project in four sections:
+This project will be covered in four sections:

-1. Hardware
+* The hardware
-2. 3D printable enclosure
+* The 3D printable enclosure
-3. Software
-4. Web services
+* Writing the software
+* Connecting the device to the web services

-## Hardware
+## Part 1: The Hardware

 <img src="/images/posts/lundry/thumb_hardware_device.jpg" class="center" />